svenhalvorson/SvenR/README.md

 three methods of counting the points that are supported: trapezoids and left/right endpoints.

-Visually, the id \#1’s values look like
+Visually, id \#1’s values look like
 this:

 <img src="man/figures/README-twa_types-1.png" style="display: block; margin: auto;" />